seigenbrode/mlops-sagemaker-jenkins-byo-advanced/README.md

    7) Baseline the data used to train the model for model monitoring to detect data drift

-   8) Deploy our model to a Production endpoint using AWS CloudFormation to deploy to Amazon SageMaker Hosting Instances
+   8) Deploy our model to a Production endpoint using AWS CloudFormation to deploy to Amazon SageMaker Hosting Instances.
+This endpoint will also be enabled for data capture to collect prediction request and response data that will be used by SageMaker Model Monitor to detect drift.

 ## Step 6: Configure the Jenkins Pipeline